 The leaves are alternate, stalked, about 2x as long as wide, simple, but usually deeply lobed near the base forming two distinct lower lobes and sometimes four.
 The part of the leaf stalk nearest the base of the leaf has a small wing.
 The terminal lobe is the largest and broadest.
 The leaves face the sunlight and the flower clusters face a different direction.

 The inflorescence is an open branched cluster that arises opposite a leaf at a stem node.
 This is different from Black Nightshade where the cluster arises between the leaf nodes.
-The ends of the stem with the branched flower clusters are usually self supporting.
+The ends of the stem with the branched flower clusters are usually strong enough to be self supporting.

 The fruit is a small 1/4 inch berry, turning from green to a brilliant red.
 Berries are produced throughout the growing season and in the fall the red berries are often remaining long after the leaves have dropped.
 Each berry contains up to 12 yellow oval beaked seeds, 2 mm to 2.5 mm long.

 Toxic: The foliage is toxic to many people and should be handled with care.
 The fruit is said to also be toxic, particularly to children.

 Habitat: Climbing Nightshade grows from rhizomes and adapts well to many soil conditions and is difficult to eliminate as a small section of the rhizome left in the ground will generate a new plant.
 The root system is not a dense mass but spreads far with rooting at stem nodes that lie on the ground.
 It grows best in full sun and moist to mesic conditions.
 You will find it in marshes, woods, disturbed sites.